DiTso/evoshop-js/README.md

 ## Quick Start

-To get started, just add the simpleCart javascript file to your page, and set your PayPal checkout:
+To get started, just add the evoShop javascript file to your page, and set your PayPal checkout:

-	<script src="simpleCart.js"></script>
+	<script src="evoShop.js"></script>
 	<script>
-		simpleCart({
+		evoShop({
 			checkout: {
 				type: "PayPal" ,
 				email: "you@yours.com"